Financial Planning

 • Tell your financial providers if they should be on alert for suspicious activity.
 For example, if you’re leaving the country for several weeks or months and won’t be accessing your accounts, let them know.

 Becoming a fraud victim is scary.
-But there are specific actions you can take, laws that protect you and organizations that will help you.
-Contact your planner right away and take these additional steps if your identity’s been stolen.
+But if it does happen to you, there are specific actions you can take, laws that protect you and organizations that will help you.
+Contact your advisor right away and consider taking these additional steps if you've been scammed.

 Cyber criminals work hard, but you can work harder.
 By following the steps above, you’ll have a much better chance of staying protected and catching any issues quickly.